basasia/SmartCareWebApplication/README.md

 # SmartCareWebApplication
-Virtual Web Application for a hospital
+Virtual Web Application for a hospital develop by using JAVA, html and css.

 ###Web Application for a hospital